nriser/flashcard-frontend/README.md

 - Link to the deployed API: https://kiokuflashcards.herokuapp.com/
 - Link to the deployed flashcard app: https://nriser.github.io/flashcard-frontend/

+Feel free to view the demo site ("deployed flashcard app") with the username "demo@mail.com" and password "demo" to view ready-made flashcards.

 ## Technologies used

 - Front-end: HTML, CSS, SCSS, JavaScript, jQuery, ajax, Bootstrap, Handlebars.js